 Class Learning Objectives:

 - Taking the mystery out of power relief carving

-- Having fun exploring several new approaches to relief carving
+- Exploring several new relief carving approaches

 - Developing tool control